-Although no definite answer to this question has been found, studies are in the works to find out more about this nameless condition.
+No definite answer to this question has been found.
+However, studies are in the works to find out more about this nameless condition.
 What we do have are some fairly convincing theories floating around that attempt to explain these tints.

-First thing’s first: these tints are not harmful to the eyes, which could be the reason why doctors are not jumping on tints to research them.
-Most of the time, these tints are so subtle that you could go your whole life without ever noticing them.
+First thing’s first.
+These tints are not harmful to the eyes, so doctors are not jumping on tints to research them.
+Most of the time, these tints are so subtle that you could go your whole life without noticing them.
 But humans are a curious species.
 “Just because,” is never a suitable answer.

-One reason why eyes may differ when it comes to perceiving colors is chalked up to the fact that the cone’s cell density in each eye may be different.
-One eye may have a denser red receptor, meaning you may see a red tint when looking out through that eye only.
+One reason the eyes may differ is that the cone’s cell density in each eye may be different.
+One eye may have a denser red receptor, meaning you see a red tint when looking out through that eye.

 Another reason could be due to the yellowing of the crystalline lens.
 As we age, the crystalline lens yellows.
 It’s part of the natural aging process of the eye.
 As it yellows, the lens will let in less and less blue light.
 One eye could potentially yellow faster than the other, creating an imbalance in the color being perceived.

-Even the tiniest of differences in the retina’s cones, rods or neurons can cause these tints.
+Even the tiniest of differences in the retina’s cones, rods, or neurons can cause these tints.
 No one is created perfectly, so to expect perfection from our eyes, even when it comes to seeing color, is unrealistic.
+It’s in no way dangerous to perceive colors differently through each eye.
+If you do, there aren’t any treatments because there isn’t anything to treat.
 In fact, it seems to make more sense that we see colors differently through each eye.